 Heterosexual and homosexual couples have the possibility of having their union recognised officially.
-This section provides you with useful information concerning the conditions and impacts of a civil marriage or registered partnership as well as the places where these can be celebrated in the City of Geneva.
+This section provides you with useful information concerning the conditions and impacts of a civil marriage and the conversion of a registered partnership into a marriage, as well as the places where these can be celebrated in the City of Geneva.

 Getting married in Geneva